m-rubik/hitthesilk-pilot/README.md

 # hitthesilk-pilot
-:grey_exclamation: This project uses [Multi-layer Perceptron Classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) to learn how to land the plane in the [_Hit the Silk!_](https://escapeplanboardgames.com/hit-the-silk/) board game.
+:grey_exclamation: This project uses machine learning [Multi-layer Perceptron Classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) models to learn how to land the plane in the [_Hit the Silk!_](https://escapeplanboardgames.com/hit-the-silk/) board game.

-The objective is to evaluate how powerful the "Pilot License" item is, by comparing the probability of successfully landing the plane with and without the item.
+The objective is to evaluate how powerful the in-game "Pilot Licence" item is by comparing the probability of successfully landing the plane with and without it.

 # Background
 _Hit the Silk!_ [[link](https://escapeplanboardgames.com/hit-the-silk/)] is a semi-cooperative game in which player's find themselves in a heist-gone-wrong scenario in which everything was going to plan until the pilot seized a gun from the lockbox, opened the emergency door and fired three rounds into the engine before bailing with his parachute and a spare.